The fund which will help make high streets and town centres fit for the future

 Our chance of success

-This phase one process will be highly competitive.
+This process will be highly competitive.
 Many towns and cities across the UK are suffering significant levels of deprivation and town centre decline.

 A key strength is our proven track record and reputation for the successful delivery of major housing and regeneration projects.
 This reputation was further reinforced by the inclusion in the application of the very positive comments made by The Minister for Local Government Parliamentary Under-Secretary, The Right Honourable Rishi Sunak, when he visited King’s Lynn on 7 March.